-For example, if you assisted your friend with your car and got an accident, yet both of you are insured, what next?
+For example, if you assisted your friend with your car and got into an accident, yet both of you are insured, what next?

 What Happens When A Friend Without His Insurance Causes An Accident?

 A friend may come to you and want to use your ride.
-He causes the accident, yet he does not have his insurance; that is a different scenario.
+He causes the accident, yet he does not have insurance; that is a different scenario.
 Since you allowed him to drive the car, you will be held liable for some damages caused.

 If the accident damages exceed your car’s insurance limit, the party affected may decide to sue you.
 Unfortunately, you will pay for the damages.

 Don’t allow an individual without insurance to drive your car.
 You are, therefore, forced to pay some of the damages your vehicle caused in an accident.